ToxicFrog/vstruct/README.md

 The declared total size of the bitpack, and the sizes of the individual items inside it, *must* match; if they do not, the format string will not compile.
 If there are bits inside the pack you are not interested in, use the `x` (skip/pad) format to ignore them.

-Despite being conceptually packed into ints, bitpacks are not subject to numeric precision limitations (although the data items inside them might be, if they are large enough); a 100-byte bitpack will unpack just a accurately as a 1-byte one.
+Despite being conceptually packed into ints, bitpacks are not subject to numeric precision limitations (although the data items inside them might be, if they are large enough); a 100-byte bitpack will be handled just as accurately as a 1-byte one.

-Packing and unpacking of bitpacks respects *byte* endianness; in little-endian mode, the least significant *byte* is expected to come first.
+Reading and writing of bitpacks respects *byte* endianness; in little-endian mode, the least significant *byte* is expected to come first.
 Bits are always MSB first, LSB last.
 That is to say, given the following bytes on disk:

     01 02